 - There should be a service standard that all voice-mail are responded to by the end of the business day.

 Organizations are judged based on their systems and processes that support the customer experience.
-For churches, having easy and responsive systems that respond to the needs of visitors, congregants and volunteers sets the stage for a positive experience that reinforces commitment to the mission of the church.
+For churches, having easy and responsive systems that respond to the needs of visitors, members and volunteers sets the stage for a positive experience that reinforces the commitment to the church mission.

 photo by: Chris Campbell